Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 What Happens If Your Driving Licence Expires?

 Driving with an expired photocard licence is an offence under the Road Traffic Act 1988.
 The penalty can reach £1,000.
-Beyond the fine, there is an insurance dimension that many drivers overlook entirely.
+But here is what we tell our customers that most online guides skip entirely: the real risk is insurance implications, not just the fine.

 Some motor insurance policies treat licence validity as a material fact in their terms.
+We advise every customer to check their policy wording directly.
 Driving on an expired licence could, in some circumstances, create grounds for an insurer to complicate a claim.
 Check your policy documents directly or call your insurer to understand your specific position.

 How Soon Before Expiry Can I Renew My Driving Licence In The UK?

 DVLA allows renewal applications up to 90 days before your licence expiry date.
+We always recommend renewing at the 90-day mark, not the 30-day mark.
 Applying within this window gives processing time to ensure your new photocard arrives before the old one becomes invalid.
+We have seen drivers who waited until the last two weeks end up in a stressful gap period.

 Applying early does not cost you time on your licence.
 According to GOV.UK guidance, your new photocard carries the same expiry date as if you had renewed on the exact expiry date — there is no disadvantage to acting three months ahead.